beowulfey/pylinnaeo/README.md

 #### How do I get set up? ####

+I've attempted to build portable binaries for all three platforms.
+[They can be found here.](https://drive.google.com/drive/folders/1uk4Vd8ioxuDsuYsToDWuR-IZZBSoDJhy?usp=sharing)
+If you want to try building it yourself, or they don't work, here are some instructions:

 ###### MAC
 Install homebrew if you don't have it... it will make your life significantly easier.
 Then follow these steps: